 In close collaboration with concerned stakeholders, the Office supports the country through coordinated policy advice, technical assistance, capacity building, designing of education sector development plans in support of the national educational priorities, such as curriculum reform, teacher policies,

-UNESCO Kathmandu Office is committed to strengthen the role of culture as enabler and driver of sustainable development, through the effective implementation of the UNESCO Culture Conventions.
+In the area of Culture, the Office is committed to strengthening the role of culture as enabler and driver of sustainable development, through the effective implementation of the UNESCO Culture Conventions.
 This strategy includes promoting, protecting, conserving and safeguarding Nepal’s tangible and living heritage by increasing the people’s awareness and strengthening national capacities at all levels.

 The activities aim at supporting the government for policy development, updating and implementing.
 Special focus is given towards preserving the four Nepali World Heritage Sites.